 - Washing machine

-Two double bedrooms.
+Two double bedrooms with TVs.
 Bathroom with bath, shower over, basin and WC.
 Ground floor basin and WC.
 Kitchen with dining area.
 Sitting room with flame-effect electric fire.

 About the location